-Augarten’s premises include a broad and fully-refurbished tract that dates back to the early 18th century.
+Augarten’s manufacturing premises include a broad and fully-refurbished tract that dates back to the early 18th century.
 This is all that remains of an older palace destroyed during an Ottoman invasion.
-The tract houses the Augarten porcelain museum, with its shop and restaurant.
+And this historical tract houses the Augarten porcelain museum, with its shop and restaurant.

-First off, if you do visit, pay extra for a guided tour of the “factory”, which takes you behind the scenes.
+First off, if you do visit, see if you can get on a guided tour of the “factory”, which takes you behind the scenes of the manufacturing area.
 We’re not talking big machines, conveyor belts, and bespectacled gentlemen in white coats.
 At Augarten, ceramic artists make every piece of porcelain by hand.